 I patched, sanded and patched again.

-I’m thinking the sides of this piece were probably speakers, as there were no doors.
-I made some shelves.
+I’m thinking for this plastic cabinet makeover, I need to add shelves.
+The sides of this piece were probably speakers, as there were no doors.

 I also made a little frame—faux door for the sides.